Kintoyyy/MikroTik-LibreQos-Integration/README.md

    - Configure routers via the `config.json` file with detailed settings for DHCP, hotspot, and PPPoE.
    - Simple JSON structure allows for easy management of router credentials and service settings.

+6. **Flat Network Support**:
+   - Option to configure a flat network structure, where all devices are treated as part of a single network without hierarchical parent nodes.

+7. **Preserve Static Entries**:
+   - If a device in the `ShapedDevices.csv` file has the comment `"static"`, it will be preserved during updates and not overwritten or deleted by the script.

 ---

 ### **Use Case**
 This script is ideal for network administrators using **LibreQoS** for traffic shaping and **MikroTik** routers for managing PPPoE and hotspot users.
-It ensures that the `ShapedDevices.csv` file used by LibreQoS is always synchronized with the latest PPP secrets and active hotspot users from the MikroTik router.
+It ensures that the `ShapedDevices.csv` file used by LibreQoS is always synchronized with the latest PPP secrets and active hotspot users from the MikroTik router, while preserving manually added static entries.

 ---